RomlinGroup/Flatpack/README.md

 > **Flatpack:** "Picture merging the Swedish ingenuity of flatpacks (hence our name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks.
 Our method of developing micro language models is designed to be intelligently integrated into the physical world."

+# Edge artificial intelligence

+> "The nascent field of edge artificial intelligence (edge AI) implements the artificial intelligence in an edge computing environment, on the device or close to where data is collected." ([Wikipedia 2024](https://en.wikipedia.org/wiki/Edge_computing))

 ## Flatpack 3.X.X (Aglaonice)

 *Aglaonice, an ancient Greek astronomer from the 2nd or 1st century BC, was celebrated for her precise lunar eclipse predictions.
 Her mastery inspired the Greek proverb: "As the moon obeys Aglaonice," signifying unwavering certainty.*